DanielMichalski/advanced-generic-types/README.md

 advanced-generic-types
 ======================

 The project shows how to use advanced generic types.
+It's written in Java 8 version.

 It contains:
 - Generic types